This gluten-free focaccia has the perfect texture and taste—you’ll never guess it’s not made with wheat!

 Instructions

-• In the bowl of a stand mixer or any large bowl, combine all the flour (except ¼ cup), salt, yeast and sugar in a large mixing bowl and stir until blended.
+• In the bowl of a stand mixer or any large bowl, combine all the flour, salt, yeast and sugar in a large mixing bowl and stir until blended.

 • Add in the warm water (ensure it's still warmed to the necessary temperature) and two tablespoons of the oil.
 Stir with a dough hook or your hands until just completely combined.
-If the dough is particularly sticky, add in the extra ¼ cup of flour you held back (you almost always will have to do this).
+Add up to ¼ cup more flour is the dough feels way too sticky.
 The dough will be wet, not like regular dough – you haven't done anything wrong!

 • Lift the dough out, grease the bowl slightly with a little oil from the remaining 2 tablespoons, and then place the dough back in.
 Cover with a cloth of towel and allow to rise/rest in a warm place (like an off, closed oven) for about 1 hour.